matthewhinkle/rune/README.md

 # rune

-A modern C23 library providing foundational primitives with a clean, flexible API.
+A C23 library experimenting with foundational primitives found in higher-level languages.

 ## Features